Phased Retirement Guidelines

 Sabbaticals and Leaves of Absence

-Participants in the Phased Retirement Plan are not eligible for sabbaticals since that benefit is available only to full-time employees.
+Participants in the Phased Retirement Plan are not eligible for Professional Leae (sabbaticals) since that benefit is available only to full-time (100% FTE) employees.

-Participants in the Phased Retirement Plan are eligible to participate in shared leave and FMLA leave in the same pro rata conditions as for permanent part-time employees.
+Participants in the Phased Retirement Plan are eligible to participate in shared leave and Family Medical Leave and other leave provisions in the same pro rata conditions as for permanent part-time employees.

 University Status of Participant